abdelhak2406/abdelhak2406.github.io/content/posts/ansible/_index.md

 	- `ansible localhost -m ping`

 - the **apt** module is used for installing packages! or updating them  for example
-- Ansible ships with A LOT of modules , but you can also create your own modules or use communty built ones ( check ansible galaxy)
+- Ansible ships with A LOT of modules , but you can also create your own modules or use community built ones ( check ansible galaxy)

 #### Arguments

 Modules take arguments for example :
 - `ansible all -m apt -a update_cache=true`
 - udate_cache is an argument! which takes the value true

 ## Playbooks